Europe is the best. I'm on a path to become the first United States of Europe citizen.

-I provide Fully Responsive Websites both for Business and Personal Websites.
-I provide professional quality work in good time and surely you will love my work and service.
-I am also founder and partner of 3C.com, Italy based software company with customers worldwide, providing cuttng edge Web, Mobile & Software Development services.
+From Boquete highlands I provided Fully Responsive Websites both for Business and Personal purposes.
+I am founder and partner of 3C.com, Italy based software company with customers worldwide, providing cuttng edge Web, Mobile & Software Development services.

 35 poems, 5 languages versions (English, Español, Français, Italiano, Portugûes).
-Please read some PZ poems
+Please read some PGZ poems

-Five years journey across Americas, driving a small tiny motorhome that looks like an army tank more than a regular camper.
+I completed a five years journey across Americas, driving a small tiny motorhome that looks like an army tank rather than a regular camper.
 For further info, please visit Bambi on the Road

 1. System Integration: experience in supporting the whole delivery cycle of highly specialised and critical projects.